Come join the voices of the Peoria Area Civic Chorale!

 SUBMITTING A VIRTUAL AUDITION:

-- In addition, submit two recordings (YouTube links, mp3s, etc.) you feel best represents your current level of musicianship.
+- Two recordings (YouTube links, mp3s, etc.) you feel best represents your current level of musicianship.

 IN-PERSON AUDITION VENUE